-The Project's 67 Vestas wind turbine generators (three MW each) were modeled as a conventional 201 MW machine connected to a one kV bus.
-This voltage is raised to 34.5 kV through an equivalent 212 MVA step-up transformer and then raised to 230 kV through a 233 MVA transformer (9% reactance on a 140 MVA Base).
-The Project is connected to the Fuller Substation through a 35-mile 230 kV 2-conductor bundled 954-kcmil ACSR 794-MVA overhead transmission line.
-The generators' reactive capability chart was taken into account, and generator scheduled voltage was set-up so that the injected power at the POI is near a unity power factor.
-As discussed later in the report, the studies show that additional MVAR support will be required to enable the +/- 0.95 power factor capability with full rated output of 201 MW at the Customer's facility.
-The PSCo control area (Area 70) wind generation facilities, other than GI-2007-10, were dispatched to approximately 12% of facility ratings, consistent with other similar planning study models.
+The Project's 100 Clipper wind turbine generators (2.5 MW each) were modeled as two conventional 125 MW machines, each connected to a 690-volt bus.
+Output from each generator is raised to 34.5 kV through an equivalent 137.5 MVA step-up transformer and then raised to 230 kV through a 135 MVA transformer (10% impedance on an 81 MVA Base).
+The Project is connected to the Fuller Substation through a 24-mile 230 kV overhead transmission line with 1113-kcmil ACSR.
+The generators' reactive capability chart was taken into account, and generators' scheduled voltage was set-up so that the injected power at the POI was near a unity power factor.
+As discussed later in the report, the studies show that additional MVAR support will be required to enable the +/- 0.95 power factor capability with full rated output of 250 MW at the Customer's facility.
+The PSCo control area (Area 70) wind generation facilities, other than GI-2007-12, were dispatched to approximately 12% of facility ratings, consistent with other similar planning study models.

 To evaluate the capabilities of the existing transmission system and the potential reinforcements that would be required for firm transfer levels, the power flow model was modified to simulate high flows from southeastern Colorado to the north.
 Specifically, generation from the Comanche units was near maximum capability and the generation at Fountain Valley was placed online at full capability, displacing generation at St. Vrain.
+The Lamar DC Tie is normally modeled as exporting in WECC power flow case.
+For this study, the Lamar DC Tie was represented as importing at 200 MW with generation units in northern Colorado reduced to accommodate that 301 MW change in the Lamar DC Tie schedule.
+This condition represents a very stressed south-to-north dispatch.

-Two main power flow case model generation dispatch scenarios were evaluated: a reference model without the proposed wind farm; and a model with the new 201 MW (summer) of generation injected at the Jackson Fuller substation 230 kV bus.
-The GI-2007-10 case was re-dispatched to lower other PSCo control area generation by 201 MW, in the northern part of the PSCo system in order to maintain or maximize the south-to-north system stressing in the case.
-In particular, this was accomplished by decreasing the generation by 201 MW, split equally between the St. Vrain and Manchief power plants.
+Two main power flow case model generation dispatch scenarios were evaluated: a reference model without the proposed wind farm; and a model with the proposed new 250 MW (summer) of generation injected at the Jackson Fuller substation 230 kV bus.
+The GI-2007-12 case was re-dispatched to lower other PSCo control area generation by 250 MW, in the northern part of the PSCo system in order to maintain or maximize the south-to-north system stressing in the case.
+In particular, this was accomplished by decreasing the generation by 250 MW, split between the St. Vrain and Manchief power plants.